Health and wellbeing in winter

 You can help your older neighbours by:

-- calling in to make sure that everything is alright and to find out if they need anything
+- calling in to make sure that everything is all right and to find out if they need anything

 - checking they are warm enough.
 Make sure their heating system is working properly and timed for the weather.
 Suggest blankets, hot water bottles and hot drinks

 - making sure that they are drinking plenty of fluids and eating hot meals

 - suggesting they get the flu jab from their local GP or health centre

 - watching for signs that something could be wrong such as milk not being taken in or curtains remaining closed

 - making sure there are no fire hazards and that they have a working smoke alarm.
 They can call us for a free home safety check on 028 9091 8715.

 We have useful numbers to contact in an emergency.

 Reducing home fuel costs